 How do genes work?

 Genes control everything from height to eye and hair color, by telling specific cells how to act.
 Differences between people result from having different versions of a particular gene.
 When genes are working normally, the body and its cells function normally.
 When a misstep occurs in the way a gene works, a genetic disease such as psoriasis may result.

-How are genes different in people with psoriatic diseases?
+How are genes different in people with psoriatic disease?

 Researchers are investigating how the genes of people with psoriasis and psoriatic arthritis make them more likely than others to get these diseases.
 There are some possible genetic changes that could explain why psoriasis/psoriatic arthritis occurs.
 It is known that some people are more likely to have psoriasis than others, and this "susceptibility" may lie in the genes themselves.

 Scientists have now identified about 25 genetic variants that make a person more likely to develop psoriatic disease.
 At the University of Michigan, Dr. J.T.
 Elder and his team of researchers have identified several areas on the human genome where more than one gene may be involved in psoriasis and psoriatic arthritis.

 At the University of California-San Francisco, Dr. Wilson Liao is using new genetic sequencing technology to find rare "trigger genes" that may be the leading causes of psoriasis in certain individuals.

 What does heredity have to do with it?